 In addition to showcasing the post views stats on your WordPress dashboard, this plugin also allows you to display the most popular blog posts that get the most post views on the website front-end.
 This not only helps you learn more about your published posts, but also gives the reading recommendations for your readers.

 To do this, you can leverage the Post Views Stats widget offered by this plugin by clicking Appearance > Widgets.
 After dragging the widget into the sidebar, you only need to decide how many popular posts can be listed.

 Even, you can use the below PHP code into your template file to place the popular posts list at anywhere you want.

 Option 2 – Use the BAW Post Views Count Plugin

 After installing it, you need to click the Settings > Post Views Count button.
-Here, you can decide some settings of it as following.
+Here, you can decide some settings of it as follows.

-- Whether to showcase the views counter in the bottom of the post content.
+- Whether to showcase the views counter at the bottom of the post content.